ymayers/saintalbansvitae/README.md

 ## Overview

-_**The Saint Albans Vitae** is a blog app where current and former community members can share St. Albans' rich history.
-The site will allow users to create posts and comments._
+_**The Saint Albans Vitae** is a blog app where users can share St. Albans' rich history._

 ### Core Features

-_The site will allow users to post photos, with descriptions and have the ability to comment on community members' photos/articles.._
+_The site will allow users to create blog posts and photos, with the ability to comment on community members' photos/articles.._

-- _Lorem ipsum, dolor sit amet,_
-- _consectetur adipiscing elit._
-- _Phasellus dapibus fermentum risus vitae bibendum._
-- _Integer vel ipsum mollis odio sollicitudin ornare eu vel ex._
-- _etc._
+- _Users will be able to log in._
+- _Users will be able to write blog posts._
+- _Users will be able to post photos._
+- _Users will be able to comment._

 ### Goals